Nose Packing Removal Following Septoplasty

 Following a septoplasty, patients will be outfitted with soft nose packing material.
 This is used to help soothe the newly exposed skin inside of the nose.
 It also helps prevent over-drying, bleeding, and scarring.
 However, the packing may drip with some watery blood, which is completely normal.

-The nose packing can be removed approximately two days after surgery.
+The nose packing can be removed approximately two days after this rhinoplasty surgery.
 This can be performed at home with the help of friends or family.
 The packing is shaped like a cylinder about the length of one’s finger and it has a string on the end to aid in removal.
 Please adhere to the following steps when removing the nose packing material.

 - For your comfort, take two pain pills one hour prior to removing the packing.
 You may be provided with pain medication by Dr. Hamawy or you can take an over-the-counter medicine.
 However, avoid anti-inflammatory medications, including aspirin, ibuprofen, and naproxen, since they can cause excessive bleeding.
 Tylenol is okay.